vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-process.md

 ### 9. Creating a Package Repository

-TCE maintains a `addons/repos` directory where the main repository definition file, `main.yaml`, is kept.
+Tanzu Community Edition maintains a `addons/repos` directory where the main repository definition file, `main.yaml`, is kept.
 This file is a simple, custom yaml file defining the specific versions of packages to be included in the repository.
 An example of this file is as follows: